 Social Security Disability

 Disability can affect anyone.
 In fact, research indicates that more than one in four of people aged 20 years old today will become disabled before they reach the age of 67.
-Disability benefits provide a safety net for those who have worked long enough (this depends on age – younger disabled individuals do not need as lengthy of an employment history) and who have paid Social Security taxes.
+Disability benefits provide a safety net for those who have worked long enough (this depends on age – younger disabled individuals do not need as lengthy of employment history) and who have paid Social Security taxes.

 But here is a fact that most people going through the Social Security Disability process do not realize: most initial applications are denied.
 If you have a condition that is not included on the Social Security Administration’s (SSA) Listing of Impairments, it can be difficult to receive the benefits you need.